-For the contra view, the National Real Estate Post has posted a scathing video attack of the CFPB’s handling of the RPM case.
+For the contra view, the National Real Estate Post has posted a scathing video [no longer available] attack of the CFPB’s handling of the RPM case.
 They say RPM’s actions didn’t result in illegal commissions and that the company’s actions helped consumers.

 Of course, there are two sides to every story.
 Because this case was brought by the CFPB, there won’t be any whistleblower award payments made.
 The CFPB can’t pay whistleblowers but there are two laws that do.

 The federal False Claims Act pays whistleblowers up to 30% of whatever the government collects from a wrongdoer.
 In the RPM case, that could have been a $3.8 million paycheck to some lucky whistleblower.
 (Awards are less if the defendant settles right away.)

 To qualify for an award under the False Claims Act, the federal government must back the loans.
 That is never a problem with most residential mortgage loans.

 To claim the award, you must have inside information and file a lawsuit under seal in federal court.
 (It isn’t as tough as it sounds.)

 The Financial Institutions Reform, Recovery and Enforcement Act (FIRREA) pays also pays whistleblower, although the awards are capped at $1.6.
 To qualify you must have information about wrongdoing affecting a federally insured bank.
 FIRREA probably doesn’t help if the lender is a mortgage company but could pay out if the lender is a bank.

 Our whistleblower clients received over $100 million in recent months.
 The awards are real.
 The Justice Department says they paid $635 million last year in False Claims Act cases alone.